-Depending on your niche and offer, there are hundreds of questions you can ask your customers over a period of time.
-The best way to ask your audience is by reaching them directly, via email.
+Depending on your niche and offer, you can ask your customers hundreds of questions over a period of time.
+The best way to ask your audience is by reaching them directly via email.

-Email marketing is better than social media due to the fact that it has a much higher conversion rate and low acquiring cost.
+Email marketing is better than social media because it has a much higher conversion rate and low acquiring cost.
 On average, I can get an open rate of about 39% on my weekly emails.

 Click-through rate (CTR) varies as the objective of a particular email affects the necessity of clicking a link.

-However, for survey emails, if sent within the first 7 days, the CTR is pretty good.
+However, if sent within the first 7 days, the CTR is pretty good for survey emails.

 Expand Your Offerings

-If you are offering a service in a single industry, you’ll have limited resources to capitalize on.
-Which means you’ll have less valuable emotional triggers and narrow audience reach.
+If you offer a service in a single industry, you’ll have limited resources to capitalize on.
+This means you’ll have less valuable emotional triggers and narrow audience reach.

-A narrow audience reach is good when you have a goal making money from blog doing affiliate marketing, selling courses and placing ads.
-But when it comes to writing a copy that sells, you need to have a line of products to cross-promote.
+A narrow audience reach is good when you have a goal of making money from a blog doing affiliate marketing, selling courses, and placing ads.
+But when it comes to writing a copy that sells, you need to have a product line to cross-promote.

 It doesn’t mean you need to have “completely different” products.

-Capitalizing on the offering you can build multiple stages in a copy, dedicated to each offer and audience.
-You will be covering a larger market by helping low-cost buyers while reaching more people that are interested in an affordable offering.
+Capitalizing on the offering, you can build multiple stages in a copy dedicated to each offer and audience.
+You will cover a larger market by helping low-cost buyers while reaching more people interested in an affordable offering.

 Leverage Social Proof